i-m-siddhant/LEARN_GIT/readme.md

 ## Repository - The main place we track changes and manage our files that are using git is called a Repository.

+**

+    A Git "Repo" is a workspace which tracks and manages files within a folder.

 ## How can we create a git repository?